mindplay-dk/awesome-sauce/README.md

 #### Recipe

-1. Cook onion and garlic in butter, in a frying pan, over medium-high heat, for 10 minutes.
+1. Cook onion and garlic in butter, in a medium size frying pan, over medium-high heat, for 10 minutes.
 2. Add tomato paste and a bit of water - keep adding more water and stirring while it evaporates, for about 10 minutes, until the mixture gels.
 3. Stir in all remaining ingredients *except* cream, and cook for another couple of minutes, until it integrates.
 3. Remove from heat and let cool for a minute.